isomerpages/nlb-biblioasia/_oct-to-dec-2012/MGS Memories of 11 Mount Sophia.md

 #### **NOTES**

 [^1]: From the television show, The Wonder Years. (n.d.). _Welcome to The Quote Garden!
 Celebrating 14 years online 1998–2012_.
-Retrieved from [quotegarden.com](http://ww.quotegarden.com/memory.html) website.
+Retrieved from Quote garden website.

 [^2]: DSA-Sec is an admission exercise to allow participating schools to select some P6 students from other schools for admission to Secondary 1 based on their achievements and talents before the PSLE results are released.
 Ministry of Education.
 Singapore.
 (2012). _Direct School Admission-Secondary (DSA-Sec)_.
 Retrieved from Ministry of Education website.